.png)

 Before any food discussion, the house raki Bloody Mary warrants its own paragraph.
 The standard Bloody Mary is a drink with a fixed identity: vodka, tomato, heat, salt, Worcestershire.
 Substituting raki as the base spirit shifts the anise character into the tomato's acidity in a way that changes the drink's logic entirely.
 It is a small but considered act of localism inside a globally familiar format.
 In a brasserie that spans many cuisines, the cocktail list anchoring itself to a Turkish spirit is a clear editorial signal about where the room's loyalties ultimately sit.

-The editorial angle assigned to this page asks about the wine list, and the honest answer, given the data available, is that the brasserie's cellar depth is not publicly documented at the level of detail that would allow a confident assessment of curation philosophy or sommelier credentials.
+The wine list is structured for accessibility rather than collector depth.
 What can be said: the ₺₺ price positioning suggests the list is structured for accessibility rather than collector depth.
 Istanbul's wine culture has evolved significantly, with Turkish varietals from the Aegean and Thrace gaining serious critical traction, and any hotel brasserie at this tier operating in 2024 and 2025 would be expected to carry a working Turkish wine selection alongside international options.
-For readers with a specific interest in Turkish wine geography, our full Istanbul wineries guide covers the regional cellar scene in more depth.

 Where This Fits in Istanbul's Broader Dining Map